rjwats/esp8266-react/README.md

 # ESP8266 React

-A simple(ish) framework for getting up and running with the ESP8266 microchip and a react front end.
-Includes a GUI for configuring WiFi settings, a dynamic access point, NTP, and OTA updates.
+A simple, extensible framework for getting up and running with the ESP8266 microchip and a react front end.

-Designed to work with the platformio IDE with limited setup.
+Designed to work with the PlatformIO IDE with limited setup.

 ## Why I made this project

-I found I was repeating a lot of work when starting new projects with the ESP8266 chip.
-Most projects I've had demand a configuration interface for WiFi, the ability to synchronize with NTP, and OTA updates.
-I plan to use this as a basis for my upcoming personal projects and to extend and improve it as I go.
+I found I was repeating a lot of work when starting new IoT projects with the ESP8266 chip.

+Most of my IoT projects have required:

+* Configurable WiFi
+* Configurable Access Point
+* Synchronization with NTP
+* The ability to perform OTA updates

+I also wanted to adopt a decent client side framework so the back end could be simplified to a set of REST endpoints.

+All of the above features are included in this framework, which I plan to use as a basis for my IoT projects.

+The interface should work well on mobile devices.
+It also has the prerequisite manifest/icon file, so it can be added to the home screen if desired.

 ![Screenshots](/screenshots/screenshots.png?raw=true "Screenshots")